Insider Pro | Career Path

-As a cyber security engineer, you will be responsible for protecting the networks and systems of an organization against threats from adversaries in cyberspace.
-The functions of cyber security engineers include performing assessments and penetration testing, development and implementation of secure network solutions, architecting, engineering trusted systems into secure systems, and managing audit/intrusion and security technology systems.
+As a cyber security engineer, you will be responsible for protecting an organization’s networks and systems against threats from adversaries in cyberspace.
+Cyber security engineers’ functions include performing assessments and penetration testing, development and implementation of secure network solutions, architecting, engineering trusted systems into secure systems, and managing audit/intrusion and security technology systems.

 Cyber security engineers must be able to troubleshoot, identify unauthorized access, and offer solutions regarding an organization’s system and network as it relates to cyber security.
 When in this position, you will perform the very detailed work at the forefront of information protection efforts for the organization.
 It is your training, skills, experience, and education that stand between the organization for which you work and threats and breaches, like unauthorized access to data and information or intrusion into your organization’s systems.